cdr-stats/cdr-stats/docs/source/configuration/configuration-reset-data.rst

 Resetting CDR Data
 ==================

-Sometimes, some experimentation is required to get the optimum settings for country reporting, to achieve this the data is removed from MongoDB on CDR-Stats and re-imported from either the Asterisk MySQL CDR store, or the Freeswitch MongoDB CDR-Store.
+Sometimes, some experimentation is required to get the optimum settings for country reporting, to achieve this the data is removed from CDR-Stats and re-imported from the CDR data store.

 1. Stop Celery